The MLS Plays Valuable Role in Real Estate Industry - METRO MLS Blog

 The MLS, in one form or another, started in the nineteenth century.
 In the late 1800s, real estate brokers gathered at local association offices to share information on properties they were trying to sell.
 According to the National Association of Realtors, they agreed to compensate one another if they helped sell those properties.

 These events started what we now know as the MLS.
-Today, the MLS ensures cooperation and compensation in the marketplace.
+Today, the MLS ensures cooperation in the marketplace.
 It creates transparency and efficiency in the market and promotes fair housing, competition and a pro-consumer model for buyers and sellers.

 The MLS also forms a single-entry point for real estate agents to share listing information with competitors and consumers.
 This creates a unified marketplace with accurate data while providing maximum visibility for listings, as the MLS is the largest database of available homes.